Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 • non-LTS versions → short-term, introducing new features, suitable for testing

-• JDK (Java Development Kit) → developer tools (compiler, debugger, libraries)
+• JDK (Java Development Kit) → tools for developers (compiler, debugger, libraries)

-• Java SE (Standard Edition) → the core standard and API on which all of Java is based
+• Java SE (Standard Edition) → core standard and API on which the whole of Java is based

-So if you’re deciding which version to choose:
+So, if you are considering which version to choose:

-• For a long-term project, reach for LTS.
+• For a long-term project, go for LTS.

 • For experiments and rapid adoption of new features, non-LTS is suitable.